NLeSC/python-template/README.md

 ## How to use

-There are multiple ways to use this template:
+There are multiple scenarios to use this template:

 1. Creating a new package based on the template
 2. Applying the template to some pre-existing code